Greatestdeveloper/machine-learning-keyword-mindmap/README.md

 # Machine Learning Keyword Mindmap
 A Mindmap summarising Machine Learning keyworkds, from Data Analysis to Deep Learning.

-## Why keyword?
+## Why keywords?
 Because the details can be found in the original articles/lectures.
 What I focus on in this project is the big picture of machine learning.
 Some parts in the mindmaps are blank, but I'm planning to build a complete mindmap in the future.

+Currently, the projects contains:

+ * Data Processing
+ * Machine learning process
+ * Machine learning algorithm
+ * Convolutional neural network (comming soon)
+ * Sequence model (comming soon)

 ## Tools and Notations

-I have built the mindmaps with [XMind](https://www.xmind.net/) on Window environments.
-The images will be generated and be available under folder `images`.
+I have built the mindmaps with [XMind](https://www.xmind.net/) on Window environments but the software is available in macOS and Linux.
+The images are generated and available under folder `images`.

 Notiations are used in all mindmaps includes: